Holkham Hall: Grounds

+As in the house, Margaret Coke worked to complete the grounds in accordance with her late husband's wishes.
+In a letter, she wrote of her, "great desire to accomplish the approaches and distant decorations of Holkham in the manner the [.]
+Earl designed them".
+She engaged Capability Brown to undertake work on the estate, putting him on an annual retainer of 50 guineas, and Brown directed efforts at Holkham from 1762 to 1764, planting trees, landscaping the ground and laying out a network of roads.

 Under Coke of Norfolk, the great-nephew and heir of the builder, extensive improvements were made to the park and by his death in 1842 it had grown to its present extent of over 3000 acre.
-As well as planting over a million trees on the estate Coke employed the architect Samuel Wyatt to design over a number of buildings, including a series of farm buildings and farmhouses in a simplified neo-classical style and, in the 1780s, the new walled kitchen gardens covering 6 acre.
-The gardens stand to the west of the lake and include: A fig house, a peach house, a vinery, and other greenhouses.
+As well as planting over a million trees on the estate Coke employed the architect Samuel Wyatt to design over 50 buildings, including a series of farm buildings and farmhouses in a simplified neo-classical style and, in the 1780s, the new walled kitchen gardens covering 6 acre.
+The walled garden was restored between 2020 and 2022.
+The earl's wife, "Mrs Coke", hired Humphry Repton who created a 'Red Book' full of landscape gardening ideas for Holkham.
+The gardens stand to the west of the lake and include: a fig house, a peach house, a vinery, and other greenhouses.
 Wyatt's designs culminated in c.
 1790 with the Great Barn, located in the park half a mile south-east of the obelisk.
 The cost of each farm was in the region of £1,500 to £2,600: Lodge Farm, Castle Acre, cost £2,604 6s.
 5d. in 1797–1800.
 The lake to the west of the house, originally a marshy inlet or creek off the North Sea, was created in 1801–1803 by the landscape gardener William Eames.